WebDevBernard/Portfolio/README.md

 ## About

 This app contains my portfolio page.
+I made this app to practice React hooks, NextJS, and deploying on Netlify.